faridrashidi/kaggle-solutions/README.md

 ## Contribution
-If you find other solutions beside the ones listed here I would suggest you to contribute to this repo by making a pull request.
+If you find other solutions besides the ones listed here I would suggest you contribute to this repo by making a pull request.